Wansmer/langmapper.nvim/README.md

 ### `translate_keycode()`

-Translate 'lhs' to 'lang' layout.
-If in 'lang' layout not specified `base_layout`, uses global `base_layout`
+Translate 'lhs' to 'to_lang' layout.
+If in 'to_lang' layout no specified `base_layout`, uses global `base_layout` To translate back to English characters, set 'to_lang' to `default` and pass the name of the layout to translate from as the third parameter.

 ```lua
 ---@param lhs string Left-hand side |{lhs}| of the mapping.